 Investing to “buy and hold” is trickier than it looks.
 The increasing pace of technological change means even the most successful, dominant companies have to continually adapt to keep up.
 Industries like energy, real estate and even consumer products are facing potentially significant long-term changes going forward.
 In any era, amassing a collection of retirement stocks simply by buying the best companies and holding them for years can be a risky endeavor.

-General Motors Company (NYSE:GM) was a classic “widows and orphans” stock … until last decade, when GM wound up going bankrupt.
-United States Steel Corporation (NYSE:X) once was a pillar of corporate America.
-Its stock basically hasn’t moved in a quarter of a century.
-Polaroid and Eastman Kodak Company (NYSE:KODK) were once blue-chip stocks.
+General Motors (NYSE:GM) was a classic “widows and orphans” stock … until last decade when GM wound up going bankrupt.
+United States Steel (NYSE:X) once was a pillar of corporate America and a buy-and-hold stock.
+GM shares basically haven’t moved in a quarter of a century.
+Polaroid and Eastman Kodak (NYSE:KODK) were once blue-chip stocks.
 Both went bankrupt as cameras changed from film to digital.

-But there still are stocks to buy out there that can last for the rest of your life, while offering dividend income along the way.
+But there still are stocks to buy and hold out there that can last forever, while offering dividend income along the way.

-Here are 10 such retirement stocks that you can hold on to in perpetuity.
+Here are 10 such retirement stocks to hold forever.